TritonDataCenter/node-sdc-changefeed/docs/index.md

 ## Error

- * Emitted when the listener detects an out of state object from the publisher.
+ * Emitted when the listener detects an out of state object from the publisher, or when the listener fails to connect to the publisher.

 # Publisher added HTTP routes